 - Architectural and engineering costs: You can use the loan to cover the cost of permit fees, title examination costs, appraisal fees, and inspection fees.

 You can use the loan to pay for materials if your doing the labor yourself, or you can use it to hire a contractor.
 However, the loan can’t be used to pay for luxury upgrades, such as installing a swimming pool or a fireplace.

 When you apply for the loan, you’ll have to submit either a plan for the work you intend to do or your contractor’s proposal before you can be approved.

 Other ways to finance home repairs

 While FHA Title 1 Home Improvement Loans can be a useful financing option, they may not be the best choice for you.
 You’re limited in how much money you can borrow, and if you’re planning on taking out $7,500 or more, the loan is secured by your home.

 An alternative to consider is taking out a personal loan.
 Most personal loans have higher limits, allowing you to borrow up to $50,000.
 And they’re unsecured, so you don’t have to put up your property as collateral.
 If you have good credit, you can qualify for a loan with low interest rates and have up to seven years to repay it and use the money however you see fit, without restrictions on what home renovations you can do.

 If you think a personal loan is right for you, check out Citizens Bank.
-The company offers loans with competitive rates and a quick approval process.
-You can get a rate quote in as little as two minutes.
+They offer loans with competitive rates and a quick approval process.
+Plus, you can get a rate quote in as little as two minutes.